2dlab/2dlab-changelog/MAINTENANCE.en.md

-We are carrying out technical work.
-The service functionality will be unavailable until 02:00 06/01/2022 (UTC+3).
+We carried out technical work to improve the service.
+Now the service is working in the same mode.
+If you have problems accessing some pages during today, try pressing Ctrl+F5 on your keyboard to clear the cache.